tranhelen/tranhelen/_posts/2017-01-09-seniorvsjuniorthinker.md

 ## Priorities

-We get plummeled all day and all night with new information or what I call: datapoints.
+We are plummeted all day and all night with new information or what I call: data-points.
 It could be from traditional forms of _data_ but it could also be types of information that come from over-involved people in the company (opinions).

-Juniors tend to treat all datapoints as equal, not knowing how to prioritize certain pieces over others.
+Juniors tend to treat all data-points as equal, not knowing how to prioritize certain pieces over others.
 This leads to wasted cycles or a frozen Designer/team.
 A Senior Designer can say _no_ because they've already discerned whether or not that particular piece of information is worth the pivot.

 <hr class="small">